titan256/Python-Django-Assignment/README.md

 This was broken down in three parts:
 * Create a database model class called MomoRequest to store the requests (Framework Django)
-* Automatically trigger a collection request whenever a new MomoRequest object is created (Framework Django - Signals)
+* Automatically trigger a collection request whenever a new MomoRequest object is created (Framework Django - Signals, MTN MoMoAPI)
-* Periodically poll the status of any pending payments (Using an asynchronous task queue) and update the MomoRequest with the request status (Framework Django - celery,redis )
+* Periodically poll the status of any pending payments (Using an asynchronous task queue) and update the MomoRequest with the request status (Framework Django - celery,redis, MTN MoMo Api )

 * Admin views have been created to ease usage for the application....